Hope of Israel Ministries (Church of YEHOVAH):

 In light of this, it was not a trivial matter for David -- especially in the aftermath of his killing all of Saul's line -- to be promised by YEHOVAH God that HE would always have a descendant ABLE to be king.

-Now, in the next part of the Psalm we see the writer, Ethan the Ezrahite, WISTFULLY looking back into the past and CRYING:
+Now, in the next part of Psalm 89 [1] we see the writer, Ethan the Ezrahite, WISTFULLY looking back into the past and CRYING:

 Continuing Psalm 89, Ethan then asks: